 But while MY FAVORITE YEAR was fun and O'Toole played a drunken old buccaneer well, it doesn't hold up as well, today - at least for me.
 It has terribly unimaginative lighting and scoring, and its reliance on a barrage of ethnic humor, nebbishy voice-overs, and 'oh how zany' old saws like stealing the police horse in Central Park at dawn are way too forced and cliche.
 But Allen actually wrote for that old YOUR SHOW OF SHOWS being sent up in that film, and not at the stage where he wants to remember that quite yet, so he's not yet all hung up on ethnic RADIO DAYS-style nostalgia.
 Instead of those G-rated tropes, PUSSYCAT has an air of real madness.
 There is need here for horse theft or other generic bits of naughtiness, and O'Toole has the energetic languor of a man in the prime of beauty and charm, who's been laughing a lot in between takes and is grateful to be having such clever lines, and so many pretty girls to woo, and he shows his gratitude by giving the material a depth of actorly resonance most dramatic stars playing comedy wouldn't bother with.
-When he brings cricket ball and bat to his insane group therapy meeting it feels like he's sharing something meaningful to him, O'Toole, with these new friends that have been making his sides hurt from laughing all month.
+When, for example, he brings a cricket ball and bat to his insane group therapy meeting it feels like he's sharing something meaningful to him, O'Toole, with these new friends that have been making his sides hurt from laughing all through the shoot.
 It's beautiful.
 It's what that lame tuba, or that lame police horse, was probably fumbling after.